 Enter shortcuts.
-Introduced in iOS 12, shortcuts allow both developers and general users alike to patch together simple-to-complex tasks for iPhones to process.
+They allow both developers and general users alike to patch together simple-to-complex tasks for iPhones to process.
 The best part?
-Shortcuts can be uploaded to the internet and shared to anyone with an iPhone running iOS 12 with the Shortcuts app installed.
-And there just happens to be a good one for ejecting water from an iPhone's speakers.
+Shortcuts can be uploaded to the internet and shared with anyone using the Shortcuts app.
+And there is a good one for ejecting water from an iPhone's speakers.

-To be clear, not all recent iPhones are created equal.
-While the iPhone XS and XS Max are IP68 water resistant, the iPhone X, XR, 8, 8 Plus, 7, and 7 Plus are all IP67.
-While the latter are still preferable to older iPhone models in terms of water protection, it certainly doesn't equate to waterproof.
+While the IP67 models are still preferable to the ones that came before them regarding water protection, it certainly doesn't equate to waterproof.
 In fact, IP68 isn't technically "waterproof" either, just better protected than IP67.
-It's because of this we highly discourage users from dunking their iPhones underwater intentionally, as water damage is not covered under Apple's warranty.
+Because of this, we highly discourage you from dunking your iPhone underwater intentionally, as water damage is not covered under Apple's warranty.

-While there likely exists more than one shortcut to tackle this issue, the one that seems to have caught the internet's affection was created by Josh0678.
-This shortcut acts much like the water eject tool on Apple Watches, playing a very bassy tone for about ten seconds, shaking water both out of the speaker as well as from the outside of the device.
+While there likely exists more than one shortcut to tackle the issue, we keep coming back to the one created by Josh0678, which has been around for almost four years now.
+The shortcut acts much like the water eject tool on Apple Watches.
+When run, it plays a very bassy tone for about ten seconds, shaking water both out of the speaker as well as from the outside of the device.

-One of the best parts about shortcuts is that you can get quick access to them from a variety of places.
-For instance, you can access this shortcut from the Shortcuts app, from the Shortcuts widget, using Hey Siri, or from a home screen icon.
-The first option is pretty obvious, and I'm sure you already know how to add the Shortcuts widget to your Today View for easy access from the lock screen.
+One of the best parts about shortcuts is that you can quickly access them from various places.
+To name the biggest options, you can open Water Eject from the Shortcuts app, Shortcuts widget, Hey Siri, Back Tap, or a home screen icon.

 What should you expect to see pop out of your iPhone's speaker?
-Take a look at the slo-mo GIF below for an example of how well this shortcut works.
+Look at the slo-mo GIF below for an example of how well this shortcut works.

 As you can see, the shortcut does a pretty good job ejecting water from your iPhone's speaker.
-However, it definitely isn't perfect and will leave some remnants in the speaker after the tone has finished playing.
-While you can keep using the shortcut until you feel all the water is gone, we don't recommend you do — the tone seems rather intense, and there's no way to know if prolonged use is bad for your iPhone's speaker or not.
+However, it isn't perfect and will leave some remnants in the speaker after the tone has finished playing.
+You can keep using the shortcut until you feel all the water is gone.

-Our advice?
-Use it only when necessary, then dab the rest with a towel and wait for it to dry out.
+When using it, it's a good idea to not only point the speakers down but dab them with a towel.
+Then, wait for the speakers to dry out.
 If your iPhone is IP68 or even IP67 resistant, it should be able to take care of itself with a bit of time.

 This shortcut isn't the only way to get water out of your iPhone's speaker.
 If you'd rather go through a solution found in the App Store, check out the Sonic app.
 It invokes a similar strategy to "Eject Water," but unlike shortcuts, passed through Apple's rigorous standards for its iOS marketplace.